apache/directory-fortress-commander/README.md

  mvn test -Dtest=FortressWebSeleniumITCase
  ```

- Note: This test case depends on:
+ Note: These automated tests depend that:

-* Apache Fortress Core *FortressJUnitTest* has been executed.
-This will load some test data loaded into the ldap server.
+ * Firefox installed to target machine.
-* Sample Fortress Web security policy loaded.
+ * **FORTRESS_CORE_HOME**/*FortressJUnitTest* successfully run.
+This will load some test data to grind on.
-* Firefox is installed to target machine.
+ * [FortressWebDemoUsers](./src/main/resources/FortressWebDemoUsers.xml) policy loaded into target LDAP server.

 ___________________________________________________________________________________
 #### END OF README